-1. Which two are advantages of hardware RAID controllers?
+1. Which of the following is correct about hardware RAID controllers?

 a) Volume management is performed by the server

 b) Volume management is performed by controller card

 c) Dedicated cache memory decreases server write performance

 d) Parity calculation by the server and cache memory in the RAID controller increases read and write performance